gsel9/delta-score/README.md

-# The Delta score: measuring the performance of probabilistic estimates
+# The Delta score: Measuring the performance of probabilistic algorithms

 Code for the Medium article: [The Delta score: measuring the performance of probabilistic estimates](https://medium.com/@langberg91/the-delta-score-measuring-the-performance-of-probabilistic-estimates-4c035953c29)